tvdstaaij/node-throttled-reader/README.md

 of the connection as well because the internal Node and OS buffers will congest.

 Accuracy can be anywhere from <1% to over 25% depending on the rate and the kind of source.
-High rates and streams with few/small buffers tend to be throttled more accurately.
-There's plenty og room for improvement here; it would be a great help if someone could answer
-[Reading a paused stream in fixed size chunks][1] on Stack Overflow, or offer other suggestions/patches for improving throttle accuracy.
+High rate limits, slower streams and streams with few/small buffers tend to be throttled more accurately.
+There's plenty of room for improvement here; it would be a great help if someone could answer [Reading a paused stream in fixed size chunks][1] on Stack Overflow, or offer other suggestions/patches for improving throttle accuracy.
 The utilities in `test-util` can be used to perform measurements with socket and file streams.